Squash178/Gazarr/backend/README.md

 ## SABnzbd integration

-Set the following environment variables (see `.env.example`) to enable SABnzbd connectivity:
+Set the following environment variables (see `.env.example`) to enable SABnzbd connectivity (they can be edited later in the UI):

 - `GAZARR_SABNZBD_URL` – base URL to your SABnzbd instance, e.g. `http://localhost:8080/sabnzbd`
 - `GAZARR_SABNZBD_API_KEY` – the API key from SABnzbd